egorov-m/traveling-sso/README.md

 In an expanded instance, the refresh token is passed in the response body.
 Due to different domains, cookies will not be accessible.

+**DEBUG = `True`**

+Debug mode is enabled:
+- more detailed information about the error in the response (message and traceback);
+- without debugging in case of error: status code is always 400, only error code in the response, see [below](./src/traveling_sso/shared/schemas/exceptions/error.py);

 *other default settings.*

 ### Local launch in docker